wp-plugins/wptouch/readme.txt

 * Updated and fixed JS error in ajax_upload.js file
 * Fixed more GigPress CSS issues
 * Removed replace class javascript for page & post images and caption areas (still needs work)
-* Only loading the ajax commens js on the single post pages now
+* Only loading the ajax_comments.js on the single post pages now

 = Version 1.9.9.4 =
 * Updated and edited admin verbiage